Calibrations and Energy-Minimizing Mappings of Rank-1 Symmetric Spaces: Introduction

-When the mapping of $\C P^{N}$ in Theorem \ref{cpn_thm} is to a simply connected, compact K\"ahler manifold, we will prove a stronger characterization of equality -- we record this equality case along with the general inequality in Theorem \ref{cpn_thm} in the following:
+For some mappings of $\C P^{N}$ to compact, simply connected K\"ahler manifolds, we will prove a stronger characterization of the equality case in Theorem \ref{cpn_thm} than holds in general -- we record this equality case, along with our general lower bound for the $p$-energy of mappings of $\C P^{N}$, in the following: